 “Zapier will attempt to find a recent item from your trigger app to use in the Zap.
 For example, if your trigger is a new email in Gmail, Zapier will pull in a recent email you've received.
 This email can then be used as test data in an action step later in the Zap.
 If you want to use a different item, you can change the test data in your Zap trigger.”

-Next, select your app.
-The App we’ve selected is Badgr Australia (This is why it’s important to choose the correct server initially).
+6. Select your app.
+The app we’ve selected is Badgr Australia (another reason why it’s important to choose the correct server initially).

-Like we did when we were setting up Sheets above, we will now connect Zapier to our account on the Badgr Australia server.
+7. Like we did when we were setting up the Google sheet above, we can connect Zapier to our account on the Badgr Australia server.
 This should be easy since we selected the Badgr Australia app when we began this process.

-Next, we will be prompted to set up the details of the Badge Award.
+8. You'll be prompted to set up the details of the badge award.

-You will be able to select from any of the issuers associated with your account, and then, any of the badges associated with that issuer.
+9. You'll be able to select any of the issuers associated with your account, and then, any of the badges associated with that issuer.

-Under recipient, you will indicate where the tool will be able to locate the badge recipient in the other connected app and from there you can personalize the nature of the badge like you would if awarding the Badge on Badgr.
+10. Under Recipient, you'll indicate where the tool will be able to locate the badge recipient in the other connected app and from there you can personalize the nature of the badge like you would if awarding the badge on Badgr.

 Zap Templates from Badgr

-We hope you enjoy using the templates that Badgr has built using Zapier and that it makes your Badging programs and initiatives that much more successful.
+We hope you enjoy using the templates that Badgr has built using Zapier and that they make your Badging programs and initiatives that much more successful.